Shashidhar126/apna/README.md

 # apna
-this is my first git repository author:shashidhar
+this is my first git repository, author:shashidhar, yash19